 - The real purpose of osteoporosis treatment is to decrease future bone fractures.
 There is no good correlation between increases in bone density with decreases in fracture risks with treatment.
 For example, alendronate has been shown to decrease fracture risk by 50% but only to increase bone density by a few percent.
 In fact, most of the fracture reduction with raloxifene is not explained by raloxifene's effects on bone mineral density.

 - One density measurement taken during treatment will not help the doctor plan or modify treatment.
 For example, even if the DXA scan shows continued deterioration in bone density during treatment, there is not yet research data demonstrating that changing a medication, combining medications, or doubling medication doses will be safe and helpful in decreasing the future risk of fractures.

 - Even if bone density deteriorates during treatment, it is quite likely that the patient would have lost even more bone density without treatment.

 - Recent research has shown that women who lose bone density after the first year of HRT will gain bone density in the next two years of therapy, whereas women who gain in the first year will tend to lose density in the next two years of therapy.
 Therefore, bone density during treatment fluctuates naturally, and these fluctuations may not correlate with the prevention of fractures due to the medication.

 For all of these reasons, as surprising as it may sound to many people (and even some doctors!), rechecking bone density is not at all like checking blood pressure during treatment of high blood pressure (hypertension).
-Routine bone density testing during treatment is unlikely to be helpful.
+Routine bone density testing during treatment may not be helpful.
 In the future, however, if ongoing research brings new technology or new therapies, testing decisions may change.

 Get tips and advances in treatment.